 4. Sole ownership

-This is exactly what it sounds like: One homeowner owns all rights, title and interest to the property.
-A married person can hold title “sole and separate” from a spouse, meaning the spouse doesn’t lay claim to any of the property.
+With sole ownership, one person owns all rights, title and interest to the property.
+And it’s not just for single people: A married person can hold title “sole and separate” from a spouse, meaning the spouse doesn’t lay claim to ownership of the property.

-If the owner dies, the property is either passed on to heirs, or goes through probate to determine how it will be transferred.
+If the sole owner dies, the property is passed on to heirs listed in a will.
+If there’s no will, a probate court determines how it will be transferred.

 5. Living trust

-Having a living trust provides the clearest path to stating your intentions for any real estate you may own after you die.
-While your title vesting may give an indication of your wishes, a living trust provides specific details to avoid any confusion among heirs about how the property is to be handled upon your death.
+A living trust is a written legal arrangement that outlines what will happen to the interest in the property if one trustor dies.
+Having a living trust lays out a clear path, in writing, of your intentions for how real estate you own should be handled after you die.
+While title vesting gives an indication of your wishes, a living trust provides clear specific details to avoid confusion among heirs about how property rights are to be handled upon your death.

 Pros and cons of different title vesting types